Luke Saville: 2014: Top 200 debut

-2015: Career-high in singles, First and second Challenger finals
+2015: Career-high in singles, Maiden Challenger final

 Saville was given a wild card into the 2015 Australian Open, where he lost in round 1 to Tim Smyczek in straight sets.
 In February, Saville reached the quarter final of the 2015 Delhi Open.
 As a result, he reached a career-high in singles of World No. 152 on 23 February 2015.

 In May, Saville made the second round of French Open qualifying.

 In June, Saville made his first final on the ATP Challenger Tour, losing to compatriot Sam Groth in the Manchester Challenger.
 Following that, Saville qualified for Wimbledon for the second year in a row, saving a match point and fighting back from two sets down to defeat higher-ranked Italian Luca Vanni in the final round of qualifying.
 Saville lost in the first round to 21st seed Richard Gasquet in straight sets.
 In August, Saville won the USA F24 title against Kevin King, but lost in round 1 of qualifying for the US Open to Karen Khachanov.

 In October, Saville returned to Australia where he made the final of the Brisbane F9, losing to Gavin van Peperzeel in three sets 6–7, 6–2, 6–7.
 He made the final of the Canberra International but lost to Benjamin Mitchell 7–5, 0–6, 1–6.
 Saville finished the year with a ranking of world number 174.